 Absenteeism and tardiness cause disruption of the educational process, hinder student progress, and are generally considered to be poor practices in or out of the school environment.
-Any student participating in an extracurricular activity (band, sports, chorus, play/drama, speech and debate, etc. not for a grade) or school sponsored function must be in school by 11:00am (regardless of day of the week) in order to practice or participate in an event that day.
+Any student participating in an extracurricular activity (band, sports, chorus, play/drama, speech and debate, etc. not for a grade) or school sponsored function must be in school by the end of 2nd period (regardless of day of the week) in order to practice or participate in an event that day.
 Exceptional circumstances will be dealt with individually.